• Home

 Europol has issued a critical warning to the public and cybersecurity community, confirming that a widely circulated message offering a $50,000 reward for information on the Qilin ransomware group is a complete fabrication.
 The fraudulent message, which rapidly spread across a newly created Telegram channel, was a sophisticated social engineering ruse designed to deceive researchers and journalists.

 The deceptive post, which appeared on a Telegram account named “@europolcti,” falsely claimed that Europol was seeking information on two senior Qilin administrators known by the aliases “Haise” and “XORacle.”
-The message stated that the reward would be granted for details leading to the identification or location of these individuals, playing on the established practice of law enforcement agencies offering bounties for high-profile cybercriminals.
+The message stated that the reward would be granted for details top to the identification or location of these individuals, playing on the established practice of law enforcement agencies offering bounties for high-profile cybercriminals.

 However, Europol has officially denied the message’s authenticity.
 In a public statement, the agency clarified that it does not operate any official Telegram channels and that the message did not originate from its verified social media accounts, which are limited to platforms like Instagram, LinkedIn, X, Bluesky, YouTube, and Facebook.